 Boldly beautiful, vibrant in nature

+Most of my artwork begins photographing nature and ends with acrylic paint on gallery canvas.
 Personal Journeys are an important part of my work.
 From the west coast to the Canadian Rockies, every path I explore is a traverse into the unknown.
 There is a progression with both exploring and adventuring that is a true joy to photograph and capture with paint.
 I am a storyteller and enjoy producing visual stories in living colour.
 Versatile in painting with oils and watercolors, I borrow many of these techniques to make my acrylic paintings fresh and full of energy.
-Each original work of art I produce gives an expressive impression of nature.
-I am most at home exploring the beauty of the outdoors and the unforgettable landscapes of Canada!
+Movement, light and layering these with colour are a playful part of my work.